stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 Please [download and install .NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) or update your pipeline to support .NET 5.

 _Note that you do not have to update your application to use dotnet 5.
-Dotnet 5 is only a runtime requirement for stryker to be able to run on your system._
+Dotnet 5 is only a runtime requirement for Stryker to be able to run on your system._

 ### ⏭ Options rework